 Once the doctor is sure that your ICD is working properly, the incision will be closed with stitches (sutures) or surgical staples.
 The entire procedure usually takes one to two hours.

 After surgery, your medical team will monitor your condition closely.
 During this time, your doctor may use a handheld magnetic instrument to make programming adjustments in your ICD.
-For the next few days, you will be given antibiotics to help prevent infection.
 If all goes well, your hospital stay should be brief.

 Before you leave the hospital, you will receive instructions about safely recuperating.
 In particular, you should avoid heavy lifting and other strenuous arm movements for a few weeks.
 These activities can dislodge or shift the position of the ICD electrodes inside your heart.